hoyhannah/sam-the-driver/README.md

   5. To add items to the cart, run `POST/ cart_items` with parameters for the item_id (can be found on item 4) and the quantity you want.
   6. To see the summary and total of your cart, run `POST/ carts#summary`.
 It will display all the items in your cart including its name, price and quantity.
     It will also display the total amount to pay.
 If you were eligible for a discount, an additional attribute will be displayed containing the discount rate that has been applied and the total amount before the discount.

+   Note: Recommend to use postman for ready to use samples.
+Please see Postman Instruction

+* Postman Instruction

+ 1. Download `Sam the Driver.postman_collection.json`
+ 2. Download and install Postman
+ 3. Open Postman and click on 'Import' button on the top left of the application.
+ 4. Select the downloaded json file.
+ 5. You can now use the endpoints on the collection for the project.

+* Running the Tests

+    1. Run `gem install rspec` if rspec is not yet installed.
+    2. To run specific tests, run `bundle exec rspec <spec file path>`
+    3. To run all tests, run `bundle exec rspec`

+* Author

+    Hannah Fajardo